Seravo/seravo-plugin/README.md

 > NOTE!
 If this fails on `PHP Fatal error:  Uncaught Error: Maximum function nesting level of '256' reached` temporarily remove the overly complex files with `rm js/cruft*`.

+Translations can be done for instance by using Poedit.
+On editor open `languages/seravo-fi.po` and select `Update from pot file` which will update the po file.
+After translating compile the po file to `seravo-fi.mo` mo file.

 ### Running PHPCS

 If you have PHPCS installed locally with all the WordPress standards, simply run `phpcs` yourself or let your code editor run it automatically on every save.
 Alternatively run PHPCS inside local Vagrant or Docker image, or on the same remote site used for testing: